Daw155/encrypt/README.md

 - Implement several encryption algorithms
 - Build a file reading CLI that can use these algorithms
 - Export our program as a Rust crate
-- Create a simple frontend UI that uses our Rust crate if time permits

 ## Technical Overview
 - CLI Interface with file input and output